IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 > # Exercise
 >
-> Create an array called a_array with the following code:
+> Create an array called *a_array* with the following code:
 >
 > a_array = [1,2,3]
 >
 > Add the number 4 to the end of this array and then remove it {: .inset}

 # Useful functions in Julia

 There are several built-in functions in Julia that are very useful and practical for our coding.
-Here is a list of some useful function in Julia for basic operations.
+Here is a list of some useful built-in function in Julia for basic operations.

 |Function|&nbsp;&nbsp;&nbsp;&nbsp;Description|
 |:--- |:--- |